ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 ### Bias {#bias}

-Like every system, chatbots have a built-in bias given by their creators.
+Like every system, chatbots have built-in biases from multiple sources.
+First, they inherit and amplify biases already present in their training data, which may include stereotypes, underrepresentation of certain groups, or historical prejudices found on the internet.
+Second, the creators' worldview influences the model through RLHF guidelines and system prompts.
 During training, and by changing the system prompt, it is possible to change the way a chatbot answers [^ElonGrok].
+This can be problematic as it may perpetuate unfair stereotypes, provide unbalanced perspectives on controversial topics, or inadvertently discriminate against certain groups.
-When reading the answer, it is important to know the worldview of the creators of the bot.
+When reading the answer, it is important to be aware of these potential biases.

 ### Bluffing {#bluffing}